Suburbanno/AyuGramDocs/index.md

 ## Telegram Chat

 Yep, we have it.
-Join if you want.
+Better join to get notified about new versions.

 [t.me/ayugramchat](https://t.me/ayugramchat)